Example 23 – Mohler on Naturalistic Determinism and Theistic Determinism: A Distinction without a Difference

 I think Mohler is correct, but there are several things to note here.

 And these rational tools are precisely what Mohler is using here to debunk naturalistic determinism.
-He does so on the basis of philosophical reflection and moral intuition.
+He does so based on philosophical reflection and moral intuition.
 He points out the incoherence of naturalistic determinism with what certainly appears to be our experience regarding free will decisions and moral responsibility.
 He is doing philosophy, which is basically clear thinking, on this issue.
 He is using the tool of philosophical reflection and assessment to show us that a) the link between moral choice and moral responsibility is “virtually instinctive to humans,” b) that experientially “we hold each other responsible for our actions and choices,” c) that the doctrine of the imago Dei supports that idea that to be human is to have free will and moral responsibility, and d) that on naturalistic determinism, that is, if “everything is merely the “inevitable consequence” of something beyond our control,” then “our choices are illusory” and “moral responsibility is an exercise in delusion.”

 If naturalistic determinism “renders human existence irrational,” then so does theistic determinism.
 It is as Mohler states, “How can we understand ourselves, our children, our spouses, our friends, or our neighbors if moral responsibility is undermined by determinism.
 Our legal system would completely collapse, as would the entire experience of relating to other human beings.”
 Note that moral responsibility is undermined “by determinism.”
 He is pointing out that the determinism itself is the essential problem here.
 Determinism, of whatever type, is a metaphysical vortex from which human freedom and moral responsibility cannot escape to take on “authentic” meaning and purpose.